 The Wines

-Upon acquiring the Oakville property, vines were replanted in 1996 – to red Bordeaux varieties including Cabernet Sauvignon, Malbec and Petite Verdot.
+Upon acquiring the Oakville property, vines were replanted in 1996 to red Bordeaux varieties including Cabernet Sauvignon, Malbec and Petite Verdot.
 Until the vines matured, the first two vintages of Rudd wines (1998 and 1999) were sourced from vineyards at Jericho Canyon in Calistoga and were made by founding winemaker David Ramey.
 Long time winemaker Charles Thomas crafted the wines for several years following Ramey.
 The first vintage of Rudd from the estate was in 2000.

-The focus of the Oakville Estate is on two wines each year, the Samantha’s Cabernet Sauvignon, named after Leslie and Susan’s daughter and the Estate Red.
+The focus of the Oakville Estate is on two wines each year, Samantha’s Cabernet Sauvignon, named after Leslie and Susan’s daughter and the Estate Red.
 A Sauvignon Blanc is made from their Mt.
-Veeder vineyard – and a white varietal blend, Susan’s Blanc is only made during the most highly regarded vintages.
+Veeder vineyard and a white varietal blend, Susan’s Blanc is only made during the most highly regarded vintages.

-The wine making for their Sauvignon Blanc incorporates a variety of fermentation and aging vessels including stainless steel, concrete eggs and both neutral and new French Oak.
+The wine making for their Sauvignon Blanc incorporates a variety of fermentation and aging vessels including stainless steel, concrete eggs and both neutral and new French oak barrels.
 And unlike many Sauvignon Blancs which are quick to market, their Sauvignon Blancs are structured so they certainly can be consumed upon release, but these are also age-worthy wines.
+The 2016 Rudd Mt.
+Veeder Estate Sauvignon Blanc is golden straw color in the glass; it shows a sensory blanket of red apple and pear notes.
+Supple from start to finish this wine is well balanced with bright acidity but without a tartness often associated with this variety.
+It shows notes of citrus and hints of mineralities – especially on the finish.

 The 2014 Oakville Estate Samantha’s Cabernet Sauvignon shows a diversity of aromas including a sweetness of dark fruit, notes of tobacco, a hint of sage and an elegant cedar box nuance.
 Supple on the entry and seamless through to the finish, this wine is quite approachable in its youth.
 Superbly balanced, the finish shows polished and integrated tannins with a hint of lingering vanilla.